katrinheitmann/CS4.1/README.md

 Each deliverable is slightly different, so these repositories should grow to support the different need.

 Please feel free to use github issues on each repository to organize work.

+What are the three primary distributions you need to get correct from the mock catalogs?
+POCs: working group leads
+Rahul: SNe, Simon: LSS, Katrin: clusters, Eve: Photo-z, Adrian: SL, Wentao: WL